FreePYQ logoFreePYQ

 Explanation:

-The question tests knowledge of recent banking policy changes.
+This checks recent banking policy changes.
 The correct answer, D, states the new MAB is ₹15,000.
 This requires understanding that ICICI Bank revised its minimum balance rules for metro/urban areas from August 1, 2025.
 Options A, B, and C are incorrect as they cite amounts (₹10,000, ₹75,000, ₹25,000) not aligned with the 2025 update.
-Students should focus on recent banking reforms for such questions.
+For revision, focus on recent banking reforms for such questions.

 Question 92